ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 If the attack is able to alter your hardware (or sneak in a malicious USB-C cable), it would be possible to achieve a semi-tethered exploit.

+I have sources that say more news is on the way coming weeks.
+I quote my source: *be afraid, be very afraid*.

 ## Exploitation

 ```